kefniark/python-program-structure/README.md

 How to Test it
 -------------------------------------------

-To test it, you will need py.test (you can install it with """pip install -U pytest""")
+To test it, you will need py.test (you can install it with '''pip install -U pytest''')

     cd tests
     py.test